-The Proposed Action would have no direct or indirect effects on archaeological resources.
-No archaeological resources that are considered historic properties were identified within the amended APE.
+The surveys conducted to date indicate the Proposed Action will have no direct or indirect effects on archaeological resources.
+No archaeological resources that are considered historic properties were identified within the areas surveyed to date.
+PacifiCorp will conduct an additional archaeological survey within the 0.4 acres of the proposed amended APE and report the results to the Commission and other interested parties in the summer of 2015.